 AMAs are consistently among the most popular posts on reddit.
 Celebrities, experts and interesting people from around the world log on to reddit every day to offer themselves up for questions from the reddit community.
 Most AMAs serve as marketing opportunities and are used to promote and event, project, or media release.

-In March 2015 the consulting arm of MarketerGuideToReddit.com, GroupSRC, helped podcaster Jen Briney plan and execute a reddit AMA.
+In March 2015 the consulting arm of MarketerGuideToReddit go to my site.com, GroupSRC, helped podcaster Jen Briney plan and execute a reddit AMA.
 The AMA turned out to be a huge success and we are profiling the entire process here so you can replicate it for yourself or a client.

 How to spot a good reddit AMA client